standardrb/standard/README.md

 Standard also ships with Rake tasks.
 If you're using Rails, these should autoload and be available after installing Standard.
-Otherwise, just require the task in your `Rakefile`:
+Otherwise, just require the tasks in your `Rakefile`:

 ```ruby
 require "standard/rake"
 ```

-Here are the tasks bundled with StandardRB:
+Here are the tasks bundled with Standard:

 ```
 $ rake standard     # equivalent to running `standard`
 $ rake standard:fix # equivalent to running `standard --fix`
 ```

-You may also pass command line options to the task by embedding them in a `STANDARDOPTS` environment variable (similar to how the Minitest Rake task accepts CLI options in `TESTOPTS`).
+You may also pass command line options to Standard's Rake tasks by embedding them in a `STANDARDOPTS` environment variable (similar to how the Minitest Rake task accepts CLI options in `TESTOPTS`).

 ```
 # equivalent to `standard --format progress`: